andrelahud-art/COMPANIONX/README.md

 4. **Deploy!**

 **Troubleshooting:**
-- If build fails with pnpm version error, the `vercel.json` should handle it automatically via corepack
+- If build fails with a pnpm version error, confirm Vercel picked up the `vercel.json` commands that invoke `npx pnpm@8.15.1`
 - Ensure Node.js version is 18.x or higher in Vercel project settings
 - Check build logs for specific errors